-Oh well, out of those five Chinese characters, I can at least concur with the word dao.
-Calling Li Manshan’s group the Hengshan Daoist Music Troupe is like calling a group of Calabrian folk exorcists the Sistine Chapel Choral Society.
+Oh well—out of those five Chinese characters, I can at least concur with the word dao.
+Calling Li Manshan’s band the Hengshan Daoist Music Troupe is like calling a group of Calabrian folk exorcists the Sistine Chapel Choral Society.

 But it is only me who has a problem with the name.
 The Daoists are happy to go along with it, and have even had a set of red robes made with the title emblazoned on the back, complete with a contact phone number, a kind of mobile advertisement.
 Forget the exquisite robes of yesteryear, embroidered with the eight trigrams and the Eight Immortals—though again, I haven’t found anyone in Yanggao who can recall any such ornate costumes.
 On their tours abroad they bring a set of matching suitcases proudly stamped with the characters for “Hengshan Daoist Music”.
 And Daoists like Li Bin are now used to the term “Daoist music” when they talk to officials and journalists, however much I dispute it.
 I doubt if they ever used or heard the term before the 1990 festival.
 Some people with a certain education, having heard that I am studying music, use the term when talking to me.
 But locally even the term “Daoism” (daojiao) is hardly used.
 I am not so naïve as not to see why names like this are given, it’s just that by the second decade of the 21st century I believe Chinese and Western scholars can move away from such misleading terminology.

 What a mess—audiences are going to come up to them and say, “We’ll come to Hunyuan, climb Hengshan, and come and find you doing rituals in the temple there!”